-Linkage to Care (LTC) is a program that provides intensive case management specifically designed for individuals who have been recently diagnosed with HIV within the last 12 months or who have fallen out of care.
-The program works closely with newly diagnosed individuals or those out of care to help them understand their HIV diagnosis, get them scheduled to see an HIV primary care doctor, and make referrals for any needed services.
+Linkage to Care (LTC) is a specialized program that provides intensive case management for individuals who have been recently diagnosed with HIV (within the last 12 months) or those who have fallen out of care.
+This program offers personalized support, helping individuals understand their diagnosis, schedule appointments with an HIV primary care provider, and connect with essential services.

-● The goal of linkage to care is for HIV-positive individuals to seek medical care within 30 days of diagnosis and continue care after that.
+- The goal of LTC is to ensure individuals begin medical care within 30 days of diagnosis and remain engaged in ongoing treatment

 What is Antiretroviral Therapy (ART)?